emilsjolander/sprinkles/README.md

 ---
 ###Annotations
 - `@Table` Used to associate a model class with a SQL table.
-- `@AutoIncrementPrimaryKey` Used to mark a field as an auto-incrementing primary key.
-The field must be an `int` or a `long` and cannot be in the same class as any other primary key.
+- `@AutoIncrementKey` Used to mark a field as an auto-incrementing key.
+The field must be an `int` or a `long` and cannot be in the same class as any other key.
 - `@Column` Used to associate a class field with a SQL column.
 - `@DynamicColumn` Used to associate a class field with a dynamic SQL column such as an alias in a query.
-- `@PrimaryKey` Used to mark a field as a primary key.
-Multiple primary keys in a class are allowed and will result in a composite primary key.
+- `@Key` Used to mark a field as a key.
+Multiple keys in a class are allowed and will result in a composite key.
+Keys will most often want to be mapped directly to primary keys in your database.
-- `@ForeignKey` Used to mark a field as a foreign key.
-The argument given to this annotation should be in the form of `"foreignKeyTable(foreignKeyColumn)"`.
-- `@CascadeDelete` Used to mark a field which is also marked as a foreign key as a cascade deleting field.
-- `@Unique` Used to mark a field which should be unique in the database.
-Optionally, a conflict clause can be specified in the form of `@Unique(ConflictClause.FAIL)` and a unique grouping can be specified in the form of `@Unique(group="unique group")` or combined in the form of `@Unique(value=ConflictClause.FAIL,group="unique group")`.
-- `@NotNull` Used to mark a field which should not allow null values in the underlying database column.
-- `@Check` Used to add a CHECK constraint to the underlying column.
-The string passed to this annotation is the sql clause that must pass for column to be inserted.

 ###Saving
 The save method is both an insert and an update method, the correct operation will be done depending on the model's existence in the database.
 The first two methods below are synchronous, the second is for use together with a transaction (more on that later).
 There are also two asynchronous methods, one with a callback and one without.
 The synchronous methods will return a boolean indicating if the model was saved or not.
 The asynchronous method with a callback will just not invoke the callback if saving failed.